thevirtuoso1973/thevirtuoso1973-blog/content/posts/transitioning-to-hugo.md

 # Background

-I started my blog/portfolio on Github pages using a mix of Jekyll and just plain old hand-written HTML, but I decided it was time for me to pick up something a little nicer looking.
+I initially started my blog/portfolio on Github pages using a mix of Jekyll and just plain old hand-written HTML, but I decided it was time for me to pick up something a little nicer looking.
 (I mostly just wanted a dark-theme without having to delve into the CSS myself.)